hsseung/OpticLobe.jl/README.md

 - **Cell morphology and spatial coordinates**
 - **Analysis tools and visualization utilities**

-All data is automatically downloaded from archived sources and processed into convenient Julia data structures.
+All data is automatically downloaded from the FlyWire Codex and processed into convenient Julia data structures.

 ## Installation